You’ve Got Questions About Website Design; We’ve Got Answers!

 When looking for a live chat provider, it's wise to use caution.
 Live chat has quickly risen in popularity, and too many providers are trying to get in on the game—even if they have no idea what they're doing.

-At Foster Web Marketing, we use the live chat company Ngage.
-To find the best live chat option for us, we vetted many possible companies, and we would like to share the top three deciding factors we used to choose a live chat provider:
+At Foster Web Marketing, we recommend the live chat company Ngage.
+To find the best live chat option for our clients, we vetted many possible companies, and we would like to share the top three deciding factors we used to choose a live chat provider:

 - The company must test constantly.
 A chat provider should spend much of their time testing the effectiveness of their product.
 They should be on the lookout for issues with their product and alert you when they believe that changes should be made.
 Example: Ngage was running tests on the optimal pop-up times for the chat window.
 They found that decreasing the pop-up time led to a 10 percent increase in chats.
 This led to changes in pop-up times for all of their clients, and we reaped the benefits.